What's new in Windows client deployment

 For more information about Update Compliance, see Monitor Windows Updates with Update Compliance.

 Device Health is the newest Windows Analytics solution that complements the existing Upgrade Readiness and Update Compliance solutions by helping to identify devices crashes and the cause.
 Device drivers that are causing crashes are identified along with alternative drivers that might reduce the number of crashes.
 Windows Information Protection misconfigurations are also identified.
-For more information, see Monitor the health of devices with Device Health
+For more information, see Monitor the health of devices with Device Health.

 MBR2GPT.EXE converts a disk from Master Boot Record (MBR) to GUID Partition Table (GPT) partition style without modifying or deleting data on the disk.
 Previously, it was necessary to image, then wipe and reload a disk to change from MBR format to GPT.

 There are many benefits to converting the partition style of a disk to GPT, including the use of larger disk partitions, added data reliability, and faster boot and shutdown speeds.
 The GPT format also enables you to use the Unified Extensible Firmware Interface (UEFI) which replaces the Basic Input/Output System (BIOS) firmware interface.
-Security features of Windows 10 that require UEFI mode include: Secure Boot, Early Launch Anti-malware (ELAM) driver, Windows Trusted Boot, Measured Boot, Device Guard, Credential Guard, and BitLocker Network Unlock.
+Security features of supported versions of Windows that require UEFI mode include: Secure Boot, Early Launch Anti-malware (ELAM) driver, Windows Trusted Boot, Measured Boot, Device Guard, Credential Guard, and BitLocker Network Unlock.

 For more information, see MBR2GPT.EXE.